Maryland Prescription Drug Monitoring Program

 RESOURCES FOR PDMP USE

 CDC has a PDMP webpage that includes the following recommendations for using PDMPs to improve patient safety.
+Its mobile app helps prescribers apply the CDC guidelines for opioids.
 PDMPs can alert you to provide potentially lifesaving information and interventions.
 Take action to improve patient safety:

 - Do not dismiss patients from care